-We all suffer from the same speech & communication problems, the vast majority of us share the same emotions.
-But each client describes their speech issues as if they’re the only ones who have them.
+We all suffer from the same speech & communication problems; the vast majority share the same emotions.
+But each client describes their speech issues as if they’re the only one who has them.

 Speech-Language Pathology School, It’s a Thing

 After I finished grad school for Speech-Language Pathology, my friends were getting jobs in their chosen careers.
 Many of them would come to me privately, individually, and complain that their message wasn’t getting across.

 So I set up shop at Barnes & Noble.
-It was the 90s don’t judge!
+It was the 90s, don’t judge!
 And I read book after book, bought the ones chock-full-of-info, and took notes from the ones where I gleaned only a bit.
 (Sorry!)

 For the past 23 years, I’ve been hearing versions of my friends’ confessions all that time ago.
 The crazy part that I can’t understand is, why is this all under wraps?
 Why is it still a secret that people aren’t supposed to be incredible communicators without some training?

 Firstly, you didn’t learn communication skills in school.
 They taght you reading ‘riting & ‘rithmatic.
 But not how to be a great communicator.
 Not even how to be a good communicator.

 Secondly, your genetics are against you.
 Your body goes into fight or flight when you speak in a meeting or any time there are high-stakes.
 Dang, some of my clients don’t like saying their names at the Starbucks counter.